autonomys/spartan-codec/README.md

 This is an adpation of <a href="https://eprint.iacr.org/2015/366">SLOTH</a> (slow-timed hash function) into a time-asymmetric permutation using a standard CBC block cipher.
 This code is largely based on the C implementation used in <a href="https://github.com/randomchain/pysloth/blob/master/sloth.c">PySloth</a> which is the same as used in the paper.

 ### Install
+This crate requires Rust 1.51 or newer to compile.

 If you have not previously installed the `gmp_mpfr_sys` crate, follow these [instructions](https://docs.rs/gmp-mpfr-sys/1.3.0/gmp_mpfr_sys/index.html#building-on-gnulinux).